asprasad/Benchmarks/kaggle/descriptions.md

 * **Filtering And Other Pandas Stuff:** Takes about 23% of the time.
 There are two calls to two different __getitem__ functions -- pandas/core/frame.py and pandas/core/indexing.py.
 * **Inference :** Uses predict_proba on the QDA object.
 This takes a total of ~5% of the time.
 * **Misc :** There seems to be a total of about 2-3% time spent on other pandas calls in the final model building.
 I'm not sure why this doesn't show up in the first round of model building.
+* [Opt] All the models that are being built are independent.
+Training the models and inference can be completely parallelized.

 ## PUBG
 ### Functionality